tywysocki/OpenAI/README.md

     do {
         let chat: [ChatMessage] = [
-            ChatMessage(role: .system, content: "You are a helpful assistant."), ChatMessage(role: .user, content: "What teams played in the 30th Superbowl?"), ChatMessage(role: .assistant, content: "The Dallas Cowboys played the Pittsburgh Steelers in the 30th Superbowl."), ChatMessage(role: .user, content: "Who won?")
+            ChatMessage(role: .system, content: "You are a helpful assistant."), ChatMessage(role: .user, content: "Who played in the 30th Superbowl?"), ChatMessage(role: .assistant, content: "The 30th Super Bowl was played on January 28, 1996, between the Dallas Cowboys and the Pittsburgh Steelers."), ChatMessage(role: .user, content: "Who won?")
         ]